 The “awesome avian” didn’t hang around long, departing without a chicken dinner.
 Guess it might have preferred our offering in the uncooked state, as opposed to our tasty processed gourmet version.

-This is Fred Smith, on the Trail, at Wildersmith.
-Have a great Valentine’s Day!
+This is Fred Smith, on the Trail, at Wildersmith, enjoying what may be the last moments of winter!